mwambajoakim/AirBnB_clone/README.md

   - If the value for the attribute name doesn’t exist, prints `** value missing **` (ex: `$ update BaseModel existing-id first_name`)
 - Overriding the default method through the following conditions:
   - Updated command interpreter to retrieve all instances of a class by using: `<class name>.all()`.
+  - Updated command interpreter to retrieve the number of instances of a class: `<class name>.count()`.
 ### models/__init__.py
 - In this file all the classes that will be used in the different files for example the console and FileStorage classes to access the classes BaseModel and its children are defined in a dictionary.
 - The instance storage is also in here.